 How Changing Habits Can Help with Recovery

-It is optimal to develop new habits before you reach the addiction stage, when the rational part of your brain hasn’t yet been impaired.
-But although it may feel more difficult to create new habits after addiction, it is never too late.
+It is optimal to develop new habits before you reach the addiction stage, when the decision-making part of your brain hasn’t yet been impaired.
+But although it may feel more difficult to create new habits once you have an alcohol use disorder, it is never too late.

 Here are some examples: